-This blog post is part of a comprehensive multi-part series of articles designed to help you succeed online using the WordPress content publishing software.
+This blog post is part of a series of articles aimed at helping you understand why the WordPress CMS can help your small business grow and succeed online.

-In this article, you will learn some impressive facts and figures about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses and people use WordPress today.
+In this blog post, you will learn a number of impressive WordPress statistics that will help you understand why millions of businesses around the world rely on WordPress to power their websites and what kind of businesses use WordPress today.

-- WordPress offers users two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).
+- WordPress is available in two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 22 out of every one hundred new domains registered in the U.S. are for a new WordPress website or blog.
+- 23 out of every one hundred new domains registered in the U.S. are for installing a new WordPress website or blog.

-- There are over sixty million installations of WordPress worldwide.
-This number is growing everyday.
+- There are well over sixty million installations of WordPress.
+This number increases every day.

 - WordPress sites around the world publish an average of 24 posts per second.